Hierarchical Search of Tree Tensor Networks for High-Dimensional Data

 \subsection{\textsc{\topreshape}: Enabling Index Reshaping in Structure Search}

-As outlined in Line \ref{alg:hiss:line-reshape} of \cref{alg:recsearch}, the \textsc{\topreshape} procedure is invoked on each node to allow exploring topologies that were previously inaccessible in the native indices.
+As outlined in Line \ref{alg:hiss:line-reshape} of \cref{alg:recsearch}, the \textsc{\topreshape} procedure is invoked on each node with orthonormalized surrounding context to allow exploring topologies that were previously inaccessible in the native indices.
 Recognizing that reshaping introduces another decision layer, we incorporate it into the structure refinement process \textsc{\recsearch} using the heuristic described in \cref{alg:index-reshape} to ensure efficient space traversal.